endormi/awesome-dj/README.md

 ## Installing Django 🌩

 1. Install pip.
 The easiest is to use the standalone pip installer.
-If your system already has pip installed, you might need to update it if it’s outdated.

 2. Take a look at virtualenv and virtualenvwrapper.
 These tools provide isolated Python environments, which are more practical than installing packages systemwide.